y-v-p/decisiontrees/README.md

 * pandas
 * numpy

-and to create the graphc of the tree you muust have graphviz/dot installed.
+and to create the graphic of the tree you must have graphviz/dot installed.

 ## Usage

 ### 1. Run script from command line

+This provides an example of using the available functions-- look at lines 122-143 to see what is done.

 ```bash
 $ python analyze_dt.py
 ```

-should produce
+This:

+* Fetches the data using pandas, or grabs the local copy.
+* Outputs the *head* of the pandas data frame.
+* Fits the decision tree and outputs the *pseudo code* for the decision tree.
+* Uses pandas to show that the first branch at *PetakLength <= 2.45* is easily verified.

 ```
 -- get data: